<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What Military Homeowners and Renters Should Know About Flood Insurance

-And while the sentimental items could never be replaced, our hopes were that we could recoup some of the other damages through the renters insurance we’d so carefully purchased.
+And while the sentimental items could never be replaced, our hopes were that we could recoup some of the other damages through the renters insurance we’d purchased on moving in.

 Wrong.